Sarthak044/Practice-Programs/python/crypto/Projects/README.md

-<h1>INDEX</h1>
+# INDEX

-Project 1 --> Portfolio Project
+Project 1 --> Portfolio Project\
-Project 2 --> Alerting System
+Project 2 --> Alerting System\
-Project 3 --> Top Cryptos
+Project 3 --> Top Cryptos\
-Project 4 --> All Market price value
+Project 4 --> All Market price value\

-Note:
+Note:\
 There's an issue with Project 4.
-Will solve it soon.
+Will solve it soon.\